Ashwani-88/VEGAS_analysis/README.md

 Python create_download_scp.py
 It will create two files run_ids.txt and unique_flashers.txt

-Step 3: Check all four laser files are the same and if now then generate script to combine laser files.
+Step 3: Check that all four laser files are the same, and if not, then generate a script to combine the laser files.
+Change out_dir name in the check_same_flashers.py file !!
 Python check_same_flashers.py

 Step 4: cp runlist.txt run_ids.txt unique_flashers.txt /home/apandey/